saipranathid/sdudigani_vsd-hdp/Day 5/README.md

   <Summary><strong> Day 5 : Introduction to BabySoC and Pre-Synthesis Simulation</strong></summary>

 # Introduction
-- BabySoC is a minimal, RISC-V-based System on Chip that brings together essential open-source components to form a functional mixed-signal platform.
+- VSDBabySoC is a small yet powerful RISCV-based SoC.
-- The primary motivation behind this project is to combine and verify the behavior of three distinct IP blocks in a single design -> a processor, a clock generator, and an analog interface, while offering an accessible learning environment.
+- The main purpose of designing such a small SoC is to test three open-source IP cores together for the first time and calibrate the analog part of it.
-- This SoC integrates the RVMYTH core (a RISC-V CPU), an 8x Phase-Locked Loop (PLL) for clock management, and a 10-bit Digital-to-Analog Converter (DAC) for analog signal generation and communication.
+- VSDBabySoC contains one RVMYTH microprocessor, an 8x-PLL to generate a stable clock, and a 10-bit DAC to communicate with other analog devices.

 ## What is BabySoC?
 - BabySoC is a lightweight, educational SoC that brings together three critical IPs in a unified design: